Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 We will pack up and depart Arctic Hive in the morning, and make the same drive back down to Fairbanks — experiencing new stops along the way depending on weather.
 We close out the trip with dinner on the town in Fairbanks, and drop off at the airport later that evening.
 Part of the "true" Alaskan experience is leaving on a red-eye flight home!

-Your flight will likely leave Fairbanks between midnight and 2am, and you'll spend this final day en route back to your home — feeling reset and ready to tackle the world!
+Your flight will likely leave Fairbanks between 11:30pm on February 27th and 2am on February 28th, and you'll spend this final day en route back to your home — feeling reset and ready to tackle the world!

 Picture